 Prehistoric Caves of France and Spain

-Tucked into rolling countryside from southwestern France to Spain’s northern coast lies a treasure trove of artifacts and art left by early humans tens of thousands of years ago.
+Nestled in the rolling countryside from southwestern France to Spain’s northern coast lies a treasure trove of artifacts and art left by early humans tens of thousands of years ago.
+Journey from the Dordogne to Basque country, exploring World Heritage-listed prehistoric sites and gaining insights into Stone Age civilization.
 Witness some of the oldest art in the world in caves from Lascaux to El Castillo, and marvel at the artistic skill and sensitivity of our early ancestors.

 - Dordogne/Périgord: Spend three days immersed in a landscape of spectacular karst cliffs and castles, visiting charming villages along the way.